mklb/BI-Python3/README.md

 ## Notes

-Skylearn shrows an error like `sklearn/preprocessing/label.py:151: DeprecationWarning: The truth value of an empty array is ambiguous.
+Sklearn shrows an error like `sklearn/preprocessing/label.py:151: DeprecationWarning: The truth value of an empty array is ambiguous.
 Returning False, but in future this will result in an error.
 Use `array.size > 0` to check that an array is not empty.` This is a dependency issue and can be safely ignored..[see here](https://stackoverflow.com/questions/48687375/deprecation-error-in-sklearn-about-empty-array-without-any-empty-array-in-my-cod)